ffomezolam/scale-func/README.md

 # Scale-Func

-Javascript functions for adjusting functions
+Javascript functions for scaling values with transformations